htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   this removal.
   :jira:`2364`

+- **NOTE**: Soon, ``IDTOKEN`` files with permissive file protections will be ignored.
+  In particular, the ``/etc/condor/tokens.d`` directory and the tokens contained within should be only accessible by the ``root`` account.

 New Features:

-- In the unlikely event that a shadow exception event happens, the text is now saved in the job ad attribute :ad-attr:`LastShadowException` for further debugging.
-  :jira:`1896`

 - Periodic policy expressions like :subcom:`periodic_remove` are now checked for during file input transfer.
 Previously, HTCondor didn't start running these checks until the file transfer was finished at the job proper started.
   :jira:`2362`

+- A local universe job can now specify a container image, and it will run with that singularity or apptainer container runtime.
+  :jira:`2180`

+- File transfer plugins that are installed on the EP can now advertise extra attributes into the STARTD ads.
+  :jira:`1051`

+- DAGMan will now write a rescue DAG and abort when :tool:`condor_dagman` has been pending on nodes for :macro:`DAGMAN_CHECK_QUEUE_INTERVAL` seconds and the associated jobs are not found in the local *condor_schedd* queue.
+  :jira:`1546`

+- In the unlikely event that a shadow exception event happens, the text is now saved in the job ad attribute :ad-attr:`LastShadowException` for further debugging.
+  :jira:`1896`

 - We now compute the path to the proper python3 interpreter for :tool:`condor_watch_q` at compile time.
 This should not change anything, but if it does break, the